Leon3cs/tictactoe-mp-ws-frontend/README.md

 1. Initial commit
     - Client-side only version of the tic tac toe
     - Multiplayer version but matchmaking with random players only

+2. tictactoe-mp-ws-backend merge
+    - The backend service that previously was created as a seperate container available at [this repo](https://github.com/Leon3cs/tictactoe-mp-ws-backend) was merged to this application.